mattpiccolella/jQueryTalk/README.md

 - `filter` - allow you to filter a selection using a second selector
 - `css` - add a CSS rule to an element
 - `attr` - allows you to set an attribute of an element, such as `href` of an `a`
-- `val` - get the value of an element
+- `val` - get the value of an input element in a form

 Many more functions exist; if you can think of something you'd like to get/set, jQuery most likely has a way to.
 More documentation on these, what are collectively referred to as **jQuery Core**, is available [here][learn_jquery].